EDCD/EDDN/schemas/fsssignaldiscovered-README.md

 `FSSSignalDiscovered`.

 ### Batching
-You MUST coalesce contiguouys runs of `FSSSignalDiscovered` events into a single `signals` array in the message.
+You MUST coalesce contiguous runs of `FSSSignalDiscovered` events into a single `signals` array in the message.
 Minimum size of `signals` is 1 item.

-Do not make a request for every single event other than where they occur singly (such as when a player utilises the FSS to zoom into USS individually).
+Do not make a request for every single event other than where they occur singly (such as when a player utilises the FSS to zoom into USS individually, if there is a different following event).

 Suggested algorithm for batching: